March 2000 (Part 3)

 SELECTION OF QUESTIONS AND ANSWERS

 When I practice “Lifting The Sky” I start to feel “sparks” in my hands and then through my arms and neck.
 It's a very comfortable feeling, and I am peaceful when I stop the exercise.
 Then I start to practice the Yang form of Tai Chi Chuan.
-When I move my hands, it's like if I had ants, and I feel something that I can use, but cannot touch, it's hard to describe.
-Well, I was wondering if what I'm feeling is right.
+When I moved my hands, it was like if I had ants, and I felt that I cauld use, but could not touch, it was hard to describe.
+Well, I was wondering if what I was feeling was right.
 Is there any chance that I'm doing something wrong?
 What I feel, I think, is chi.

 — Juan, Argentina

 You have practised your chi kung correctly.
 Yes, what you felt was chi.
 The effect of your chi kung practice is felt not only while you are performing your chi kung exercise, but may be manifested later.
 Feelings of sparks and ants crawling are some of the manifestations; other manifestations include warmth, expansion, hot water flowing and mild electric current.

 As you progress these manifestations may become less frequent.
 This does not means that you are not getting benefit, as many uninitiated people may think.
 It is because as your energy level increases, the benefit which is actually more than before is not so noticeable.

 An analogy may make this point clearer.
 Suppose you can carry 150 lbs.
 If you are asked to carry 170 lbs, you may but you would have to make some effort and you can feel the difference.
 Now you start a programme of training, adding 1 or 2 lbs every few days.
 In this way you can carry 250 lbs after one year.
 When you have to carry 200 lbs, you can do so easily — more easily than when you carried 170 lbs a year ago — and you do not even feel the effort.